-In 1892, Hall had the skilled local Gunsmith and Metal worker Gustav Sieber make a prototype of his machine.
-Hall took Sieber’s prototype to the Munson Typewriter Company in Chicago, where superintendent T.B.
-Harrison and designer Samuel J. Seifried, inventor of the Munson typewriter, created six pilot models.
-Harrison and Seifried, in seeing the great potential of this revolutionary machine, left the Munson Typewriter Company to start their own company.
+In 1892, Hall had the skilled local gunsmith and metalworker Gustav Sieber make a prototype of his machine.
+Hall took Sieber’s prototype to the Munson Typewriter Company in Chicago, where superintendent T. B. Harrison and designer Samuel J. Seifried, inventor of the Munson typewriter, created six pilot models.
+Seeing the great potential of this revolutionary machine, Harrison and Seifried left the Munson Typewriter Company to start their own firm.
 They made an additional ninety-four machines based on the initial design.
-The Hall Braille-writers that followed this first group were essentially of the same design but there were alterations to be seen, especially in the carriage construction.
+The Hall Braille-writers that followed this first group of one hundred were essentially of the same design, though there were variations, particularly in the carriage construction.

-From a ‘Brief History of the Illinois Institution for the Education of the Blind 1849-1893’
+From A Brief History of the Illinois Institution for the Education of the Blind, 1849–1893.

 “Under the direction of the Superintendent, a machine for writing Braille has been constructed by which a pupil can write many times as fast as he could write with a ‘stylus and tablet’, with the further advantage of having what he has written in a convenient position to be read.
 With these machines the pupils solve their problems in algebra and write their letters and school exercises.”